-KPKT-UNIFORM BUILDING BY LAWS (UBBL)
+KPKT-UNIFORM BUILDING BY LAWS

+(UBBL)

-- Regulated detailed requirements for the design of individual facilities/buildings, including houses, apartments, and residential units, high-rise or low-rise, private or public, under the purview of the local authority- local government, fire department and other authorities. - The spirit of the UBBL is safety and health for the inhabitant - Maintenance and operation of the buildings, especially low-cost housing after completion, are the issues highlighted in the research by Ramli, Z. A. Akasah, M. I. M. Masirin (2013)
+- The UBBL 1984, recently revised in 2022 is a regulated detailed requirement for the design of individual facilities/buildings, including houses, apartments, and residential units, high-rise or low-rise, private or public, under the purview of the local authority- local government, fire department and other authorities. - The spirit of the UBBL is safety and health for the inhabitant - Maintenance and operation of the buildings, especially low-cost housing after completion, are the issues highlighted in the research by Ramli, Z. A. Akasah, M. I. M. Masirin (2013)